microsoft/pxt-common-packages/libs/mixer/docs/types/sound-effect.md

 ### Square wave

-A square wave has both verical rising and falling edges with a flat section on the top and bottom.
+A square wave has both vertical rising and falling edges with a flat section on the top and bottom.
 The flat sections match the volume set for the sound.
 Square waves are sometimes used to represent digital data and will make an "electronic" sound.

 ![Square wave](/static/types/sound/square-wave.png)

 ### Noise wave

-The noise wave is created using random frequenices and volume.
+The noise wave is created using random frequencies and volume.
 Setting the frequency parameters for the sound expression creates a "tuning" range for the noise sound effect.

 ![Noise wave](/static/types/sound/noise-wave.png)